dchaplinsky/dsp-testbed/README.md

 sine generators, etc. Implemented at the moment: **DiracSource**, **AiffReader**, **WaveReader**, **SineSource**, **CompoundSineSource**.
 **endless** property of class specifying if the data is generated forever.
 * Graph tools like **ProbeResultsPlotter** which you can use with probe results produced by **Stacks**.
-* You can write results into wave/aiff file (using variety of bit depths) and export to .mat file which you can later read with Matlab(tm), GNU Octave, Scipy etc. Check **writers.py** for details.
+* You can write results into wave/aiff file (using various bit depths) and export to .mat file which you can later read with Matlab(tm), GNU Octave, Scipy etc. Check **writers.py** for details.

 ## Compatibility